nventive/UnoApplicationTemplate/doc/Testing.md

 This template comes with full support for functional testing without any UI.
 You can run simulations of the app with simple code and test complex scenarios.
-Functional tests can be configured to use mocked or real API endpoints.
+Functional tests can be configured to use mocked or real API connections.

 This template provides a `FunctionalTestBase` class that bootstraps the application with all its services and configurations.
 This is an example of a functional test.